AlLisonyy/portfolio1/portfolio5.md

 ## The root mean square of the residuals (RMSR) is  0.05
 ## The df corrected root mean square of the residuals is  0.05
 ##
-## The harmonic n.obs is  417 with the empirical chi square  502.02  with prob &lt;  1.6e-26
+## The harmonic n.obs is  417 with the empirical chi square  502.02  with prob <  1.6e-26
-## The total n.obs was  417  with Likelihood Chi Square =  451.18  with prob &lt;  3.3e-20
+## The total n.obs was  417  with Likelihood Chi Square =  451.18  with prob <  3.3e-20
 ##
 ## Tucker Lewis Index of factoring reliability =  0.868
 ## RMSEA index =  0.053  and the 90 % confidence intervals are  0.047 0.06